Domaine de Beaurenard - Châteauneuf-du-Pape Boisrenard blanc 2020

 Wine rated (2022 guide) 93/100

-The palette shows a certain maturity.
-The volume in the mouth is broader, well above the estate cuvée in terms of volume and density.
+The flavor profile shows a certain maturity.
+The body is fuller; it is well above the estate cuvée in terms of body and density.

 About the estate: